In June of 2005, Steve Jobs gave the commencement address at Stanford where he touched on the importance of employee communications.

 "Your work is going to fill a large part of your life," he explained.
 "The only way to be truly satisfied is to do what you believe is great work."

 This seems simple, but 70% of employees do not know how their day-to-day work fits in with the goals of their company.
 For many employees, the largest obstacle to doing great work is understanding what great work would actually look like in their role.
+If you're wondering how to improve employee communications, you must first accept this reality.

 This is where effective internal communications becomes absolutely key to improving employee engagement.
 Organizations that can focus on a single mission are incredibly powerful.
 By introducing that focus at Apple, Jobs helped transition Apple from a company on the verge of bankruptcy to one of the largest companies in the world.
 Apple does a superb job of communicating with their employees, and that helps build passion within the organization.